 The 24 VDC power supply version is the most basic version.
 This type should be used when a readily available source of 24 VDC power is close to the unit.
 Such arrangements include mounting of the RLG monitor close to press controls or PLC's where 24 VDC power is utilized.
-The 24 VDC power wires enter the unit through a conduit fitting hole in the backplate, and are terminated at an orange Weidmuller connector inside the unit.
-The backplate with the conduit fitting holes may be temporarily removed to assist during wiring.
+The 24 VDC power wires enter the unit through a conduit fitting hole in the backplate, and are terminated at an orange Weidmulller connector inside the unit.

 The 110/220 VAC power supply version allows for 110/220 VAC power directly connected to the unit.
 Essentially, this uses a rear shell design, in which a 24 VDC unit has a rear shell enclosure with 110/220 VAC input/24 VDC output power supply.
 The power supply is a universal AC power supply, which can accommodate input voltages within a range from 90-264 VAC (Note: 110 VAC and 220 VAC are the two most common user sources).
 Regardless of the actual input voltage used within the allowable 90-264 VAC range, there are no user adjustments to make.
 This type of unit should be used when 24 VDC power is not available at the unit, and 110/220 VAC power must be used.
 The 110/220 VAC power wires enter the unit through a conduit fitting hole at the back of the Rear Shell, and are terminated at a small connector inside the shell.
-The Rear Shell may be temporarily removed to assist during wiring.